CankayaUniversity/ceng-407-408-2022-2023-Drowsy-Driver-Detection-System/README.md

 ```
 git clone https://github.com/CankayaUniversity/ceng-407-408-2022-2023-Drowsy-Driver-Detection-System.git
 ```
-- The Git repository will be downloaded and a folder named ceng-407-408-2022-2023-Drowsy-Driver-Detection-System will be created for all documents and codes.
+- The Git repository will be downloaded, and all papers and codes will be stored in a folder called ceng-407-408-2022-2023-Drowsy-Driver-Detection-System.
-- Once the download is complete, navigate to the folder for reaching codes:
+- Go to the folder containing the codes when the download is finished.
 ```
 cd DrowsyDriverDetectionSystem
 ```
-- When you upload all files and codes, you need to also download best.h for classification.
-You can find this file in release file.
+- You must also download best.h for categorization when uploading all files and programs.
+This file is located in the release file.
-- You can run the project
+- You may carry out the project.
 ```
 python views.py
 ```